FY24 Chief Pinning Ceremony Onboard NAF Atsugi

-230929-N-VI040-1300 NAVAL AIR FACILITY ATSUGI, Japan (Sept.
-29, 2023) Chief Master-at-Arms James Harper salutes after walking through the sideboys during a chief petty officer pinning ceremony held onboard Naval Air Facility (NAF) Atsugi, Japan Sept.
+230929-N-VI040-1065 NAVAL AIR FACILITY ATSUGI, Japan (Sept.
+29, 2023) Command Master Chief Weba Roberts, Naval Air Facility (NAF) Atsugi command master chief, delivers remarks during a chief petty officer pinning ceremony held onboard the installation Sept.
 29, 2023.
-During the ceremony, a total of 19 new chiefs assigned to NAF Atsugi and its tenant commands received their anchors and combination covers.
+A total of 19 chiefs assigned to NAF Atsugi and its tenant commands received their anchors and combination covers during the ceremony.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Rafael Avelar)

 |Date Taken: